Transition Camp (PDHPE and Local Geography/Ecology)

 A recent new initiative has seen students in Classes 6, 7 & 8 join together in a bush camp to give them the opportunity to develop new friendships and connectedness amongst those who will be students together at the River Campus early on in each new school year.
 Students and staff embark on a multi-day adventure to Thalgarrah Environment Centre in Armidale, where students learn about our local bush environment and are introduced to bush survival skills.
 This is a chance for students to work with bush-skills specialists.
 This camp provides the students with many team-building exercises, as well as inward reflective time for them (sit-spot meditations are introduced as a way of immersing themselves in the environment), designed to create harmony across the years.

-This year one of the themes is around Government and Decision Making, which relates to the study of Rome and the other is around Early Australian life and its special characters, ie. Ned Kelly, inland explorers, Banjo Paterson, etc..
-This is the year that the students usually combine the trip to Canberra with the trip to the snow.
-The visit to Canberra, our Nation’s Capital, is where the students learn about our Federal Parliament, visit the National Gallery, Questicon, the Canberra Exhibition, the Indonesian Embassy, the Planetarium and/or the Botanic Gardens.
+This year one of the themes is around Government and Decision Making, which relates to the study of Rome; and the other is around Early Australian life and its special characters, ie. Ned Kelly, inland explorers, Banjo Paterson, etc. This is the year that the students usually combine the trip to Canberra with the trip to the snow.
+During the visit to Canberra, our Nation’s Capital, the students learn about our Federal Parliament, visit the National Gallery, Questicon, the Canberra Exhibition, the Indonesian Embassy, the Planetarium and/or the Botanic Gardens.
+They then spend a number of days learning to ski.
 The Canberra/Snow Camp is between 8-12 days long and no outside camping is usually done.

-The theme for this year takes into account the formation of the earth and our role in protecting/conserving this wonderful resource.
+The theme for this year explores the formation of the earth and our role in protecting/conserving the environment.

 Geography Camp (forms part of the Southern Hemisphere Geography Main Lesson)